 The Pro-HST Heat Shrink Crimp Tool

 This is the Pro-HST crimp tool for crimping heat shrink terminals.
 This is the tool I use for terminating heat shrink terminals.
-The crimp band is wider and the crimp nests are narrower providing and better cold formed crimp than the typical oval nest of the FTZ tool.
-While both tools work well this is the tool I choose for heat shrink terminals.
+The crimp band is wider and the crimp nests are narrower providing and better cold formed crimp than the typical oval-nest of a DIY grade tool.
+While both tools work well this is the tool I personally use for heat shrink terminals.

 NOTE: I cut the non-shrunk end off of this terminal for illustrative purposes only.

-If you are a professional, interested in an excellent heat shrink crimp tool wee sell this tool in the MarineHowTo.com Web Store;
+If you are a professional, interested in a USA made professional level heat shrink crimp tool, the PRO-HST is available in the MarineHowTo.com Web Store;

-All proceeds from the sale if this tool are re-invested into MarineHowTo.com to keep it free.
+All proceeds from the sale if this tool are re-invested into MarineHowTo.com to help keep it free.

 The Completed Crimp – Pro-HST Tool